data301-2021-summer2/Group-43-Project/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at SummerGroup43@protonmail.com.
-All complaints will be reviewed and investigated promptly and fairly.
+All complaints will be reviewed and investigated promptly and fairly. **However, please be aware that we will only be checking our email once a week on Mondays**

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.